SIDN/NTPinfo/README.md

     * The `Custom` button allows the user to input a time period of their choice using the new fields that appear.
     * The `Delay` and `Offset` radios are used to pick the option of which measurement to be shown.
     * The **DownloadButtons** allow the user to download the data for the data during the selected time period.

-To run the client: npm run dev in the terminal (while in the "client" server).